Release 0.96

 option, when it encounters a java class, it prints the fully qualified name with

-option is used, the Jadexdoc tool searches
+no link.
+However, when the -link option is used, the Jadexdoc tool searches

-file at the specified extdocURL
+the package-list file at the specified extdocURL location for that

 package name.
 If it finds the package name, it creates a link to the external